 We borrowed a tip from David Lebovitz, whose Toasted Almond and Candied Cherry Ice Cream (from his book The Perfect Scoop) we've made before.
 We bought a jar of sour cherries and boiled them down with some sugar to make sweet-tart cherries in syrup.
 They are a great addition to this ice cream, which is a similar but much simpler version, thanks to our tried-and-true eggless method.

-1 24-ounce jar of sour cherries (in juice)
+For the cherries: 1 24-ounce jar of sour cherries (in juice) 1/2 cup sugar

 Combine the sugar and cherries, with their juice, in a small sauce pan.
 Bring to a boil, then lower the heat slightly and simmer for about 30 minutes.
 The liquid will reduce a bit but won't thicken considerably.
 Cool to room temperature.
 Then drain the cherries, reserving the liquid in a bowl.
 Roughly chop the cherries.